wolframkriesing/site-stitcher/content/tidbit/2021/01/index.md

 ## How I Automate every Projects' Setup

-My setup with one docker container always contained a [`run.sh` file](https://github.com/wolframkriesing/site-stitcher/blob/76ba1541673a156d5cd944241ea7f29200fffeb5/run.sh), which grew over time and taught me a lot of bash, but docker-compose does it all.
+My setup with one docker container always contained a [`run.sh` file](https://github.com/wolframkriesing/site-stitcher/blob/76ba1541673a156d5cd944241ea7f29200fffeb5/run.sh), and a `Dockerfile`.
+The `run.sh` file grew over time and taught me a lot of bash, but docker-compose does all I need without any bash scripting.
 More about that in a bit.
 The `run.sh` had the following purposes:
 1. **start and enter a container** - via `./run.sh bash` I built, started, entered a container and landed on the command line inside that container
 1. **enter a running container** - the above command also detected if a container was already running and just entered it,